 On the other hand, a trademark office action may raise complex legal issues that need to be addressed before your application will be approved by the trademark examining attorney.
 For example, it may indicate that the trademark examining attorney is refusing registration of your trademark on the basis that it is likely to cause confusion with another mark in an existing trademark registration or pending trademark application.
-Similarly, the office action may indicate that your application is being rejected on the basis that your trademark is merely descriptive, primarily geographically descriptive, or deceptive.
+Similarly, the office action may indicate that your application is being rejected on the basis that your trademark is merely descriptive, primarily geographically descriptive, deceptive, or primarily merely a surname.
 In these cases, it will be necessary to research, prepare, and submit a detailed legal argument in order to attempt to persuade the trademark examining attorney to withdraw the refusal.
 If you’re successful, then the trademark examining attorney will approve your application.
 In the event you’re unsuccessful, the trademark examining attorney will issue another trademark office action and you’ll have the option of filing a trademark appeal with the Trademark Trial and Appeal Board (TTAB) and/or filing a Request for Reconsideration.

 A response must be filed online using the forms provided through the Trademark Electronic Application System (TEAS).
 It’s crucial that you use the correct form and that you fully address each issue raised by the trademark examining attorney.
 If your response fails to do so, the trademark examining attorney may declare your application abandoned.
 As such, it’s often best to hire an experienced and knowledgeable trademark attorney to assist you in preparing and filing the response so that you know for sure that it satisfies all outstanding requirements.
 In fact, if you’re a “foreign-domiciled” individual or entity, you must hire a U.S.-licensed attorney to file the response on your behalf.

 May I Help With Your Trademark Office Action Response?